janoschasen/sitelayouts/README.md

 sitelayouts
 ===========

-Interesting website-layouts and website-libs for websites written by myself as feasibility test.
+Interesting website-layouts and website-libs for websites written as feasibility test.

 License
 ===